SnigdhaRoutray/Synergy_TP/task_7/README.md

 ## Purpose

-The purpose of this report is to build a strong conceptual foundation for future work involving data preprocessing, exploratory data analysis, visualization, and machine learning.
+The purpose of this report is to build a strong conceptual foundation for future work involving data preprocessing, exploratory data analysis, visualisation, and machine learning.

 ## References